 - (optional) 1 tablespoon coconut sugar or brown sugar (omit if whole30)

-- 2 tablespoons ghee, butter or olive oil
+- 2 tablespoons ghee, butter or extra virgin olive oil

 Instructions